vladimir-sharf/vehicletracker/README.md

 Authentificates users and issues JWT tokens.

 Don't look too much on the code.
-Just took sample IdentityServer4 project and tweaked it a little bit.
+Just took a sample IdentityServer4 project and tweaked it a little bit.

 ### VehicleTracker.Api